learn-co-students/sinatra-fwitter-group-project-online-web-pt-090919/README.md

 separate classes for User and Tweet.

 Just like with Twitter, a user should not be able to take any actions (except sign-up), unless they are logged in.
-Once a user is logged in, they should be able to create, edit and delete their own tweets, as well as view all the tweets.
+Once a user is logged in, they should belearn

+able to create, edit and delete their own tweets, as well as view all the tweets.